 Distribution and Retail Sales.
 After it is refined, base gasoline is distributed via pipelines, ships, and barges to distribution terminals located in and around major metropolitan areas.
 Distribution terminals have large storage tanks that hold gasoline, with each tank containing base fuels from many different refineries and oil companies, meaning all gasoline in the tank is the same at this point.
 Gasoline is delivered to service stations by tanker trucks that can hold up to 10,000 gallons of fuel.
-When the tanker truck is filled at the distribution terminal, a specific fuel additive package may be blended with the base gasoline, changing the generic base gasoline into a branded product, though whether branded gasoline constitutes a functionally different product has been questioned by the CEC.^{21,22,23} The branded wholesale gasoline price is based on the average statewide branded refined "rack" price: the price paid at the point where tanker trucks load their fuel from a distribution terminal's loading rack.24 equity#:~:text=They%20show%20that%2018.8%25%20of,sales%20in%20just%20two%20years.
-18 CARB; "California moves to accelerate to 100% new zero-emission vehicle sales by 2035"; August 2022;
+When the tanker truck is filled at the distribution terminal, a specific fuel additive package may blend with the base gasoline, changing the generic base gasoline into a branded product, though whether branded gasoline constitutes a functionally different product has been questioned by the CEC.
+The branded wholesale gasoline price is based on the average statewide branded refined "rack" price: the price paid at the point where tanker trucks load their fuel from a distribution terminal's loading rack.
+Most branded franchise retailers purchase gasoline at a delivered price called the "dealer tank